syncfusion-content/js-api-docs/api/js/ejGrid.md

 ### addRecord([data,\[serverChange\]])
 {:#methods:addrecord}

-Add a new record in grid control when allowAdding is set as true.Without passing this parameters it will add empty row.
+Add a new record in grid control when allowAdding is set as true.Without passing parameters it will add empty row.

 <table class="params">
 <thead>